-Basic First Aid Kit: A basic first aid kit for hikers should include antibiotic, anti-inflammatory, antidiarrheals, antihistamine tablets, antiseptic, bandages, blister prevention and care, gauze pads, gloves, insect sting care, needle, non-prescription pain killers, pen and paper, skin closures, tape, tweezers.
+A basic first aid kit for hikers should include antibiotic, anti-inflammatory, antidiarrheal, antihistamine tablets, antiseptic, bandages, blister prevention and care, gauze pads, gloves, insect sting care, needle, non-prescription pain killers, pen and paper, skin closures, tape, tweezers.
 As mentioned, we keep duct tape in our packs to use to repair shorts and for first aid.
 It doesn’t matter where you store it, just have some on hand.
 (Some hikers wrap it around the top of their hiking poles.)

-Specialty Items: If you are hiking with children or dogs, you will want to include items especially for them and the appropriate doses for their weight (keep a printed chart in your bag).
+If you are hiking with children or dogs, you will want to include items, especially for them and the appropriate doses for their weight (keep a printed chart in your bag).

 How much you need to drink depends on a number of factors, such as the activity you’re doing, intensity level, duration, weather, your age, your sweat rate, and your body type.
 A good general recommendation is about a half-liter of water per hour of moderate activity in moderate temperatures.
 You may need to increase how much you drink as the temperature and intensity of the activity rise.
 For example, strenuous hiking in high heat may require that you drink 1 liter of water or more per hour.
 As you gain experience, you’ll be able to fine-tune how much you drink.From REI regarding hydration: